bahrus/pass-down/README.md

 The goal of pass-down and p-d.p-u, in a nutshell, is to be able to progressively glue DOM and custom elements together, regardless of how those elements got onto the page.
 Perhaps the strongest use-case would be in a server-side generated environment, where the server creates the fundamental layout / markup, and we just need some "connectors" to allow one DOM element / custom element to talk to others.
 These components should have absolutely zero impact on initial load time.
 OK, perhaps that's a stretch -- the browser does need to parse the components, and the components do execute some JavaScript.
 But the point is, as these components get activated (asynchronously), they can remove any "disabled" attributes, so users can know when a component is ready for interaction.

-pass-down imposes a strict downward unidirectional flow direction amongst sibling components (hence the name).
+pass-down strongly encourages adhering to a downward unidirectional flow direction amongst sibling components (hence the name).
 Like p-d.p-u it is a "peer-to-peer" binding framework, with no expectation of a unifying state manager.
 In the declarative spirit of these components, [xtal-state](https://www.webcomponents.org/element/xtal-state) could provide local state management if needed, without having to define a formal custom element, in those (relatively rare?) cases where data doesn't cleanly flow in a single direction.
 Just a suggestion.
 I'm a big fan of custom elements / web components, but I also think there's a good use case for a web composition that can evolve in complexity, to the point where it is beneficial to encapsulate the logic in a web component.
 But only after the benefits outweigh the (non-zero) costs.

 ## Syntax